Krakor92/some-custom-dataviews/jukebox/README.md

 	- On *Mobile*, it will open in the application if you have it installed (or open it in your default browser)
 - Files with a mp3 tag get rendered with a minimal player (simple play/pause button and a timeline)
 - Almost all visual elements can be disabled at the global level or per code block (check `disable` property)
+- This view has been built with scaling in mind: Cards are loaded per batch of 20 by default.
+  - To clarify, it's not the computation of the query that is lazy loaded but the rendering phase.
+This means it won't overload your CPU even if your query returns a thousand files
 - Since its a dvjs view and not a plugin, there aren't any settings page but there is a `Settings` region at the beginning of the `view.js`.
 Each option is capitalized and contains a comment above that explains what they do.
 You can change their value if needed (note: it will affect every occurence of this view obviously)